PRBench: A Standardized Probabilistic Robustness Benchmark: Abstract

 \section{Abstract}

 Deep learning models are notoriously vulnerable to imperceptible perturbations.
-Most existing research centers on adversarial robustness (AR), which evaluates models under worst-case scenarios by examining the existence of deterministic adversarial examples (AEs).
-In contrast, probabilistic robustness (PR) adopts a statistical perspective, measuring the probability that predictions remain correct under stochastic perturbations.
+Most existing research focuses on adversarial robustness (AR), which evaluates robustness by determining whether a worst-case adversarial example (AE) exists.
+In contrast, probabilistic robustness (PR) measures the probability that predictions remain correct under stochastic perturbations.
 While PR is widely regarded as a practical complement to AR, dedicated training methods for improving PR are still relatively underexplored, albeit with emerging progress.
-Among the few PR-targeted training methods, we identify three limitations: \textit{i)} non‑comparable evaluation protocols; \textit{ii)} limited comparisons to strong AT baselines despite anecdotal PR gains from AT, and; \textit{iii)} no unified framework to compare the generalization of these methods.
-Thus, we introduce $\mathtt{PRBench}$, the first benchmark dedicated to evaluating improvements in PR achieved by different robustness training methods. $\mathtt{PRBench}$ empirically compares most common AT and PR-targeted training methods using a comprehensive set of metrics, including clean accuracy, PR and AR performance, training efficiency, and generalization error (GE).
-We also provide theoretical analysis on the GE of PR performance across different training methods.
-Main findings revealed by $\mathtt{PRBench}$ include: AT methods are more versatile than PR-targeted training methods in terms of improving both AR and PR performance across diverse hyperparameter settings, while PR-targeted training methods consistently yield lower GE and higher clean accuracy.
-A leaderboard comprising 222 trained models across 7 datasets and 10 model architectures is publicly available at \url{https://tmpspace.github.io/PRBenchLeaderboard/}.
+Among the few PR-targeted training methods, we identify three limitations: \textit{i)} non‑comparable evaluation protocols; \textit{ii)} limited comparisons to adversarial training (AT) baselines despite anecdotal PR gains from AT, and; \textit{iii)} no unified framework to compare the generalization of these methods.
+Thus, we introduce $\mathtt{PRBench}$, the first benchmark dedicated to evaluating PR performance achieved by different robustness training methods. $\mathtt{PRBench}$ empirically compares most common AT and PR-targeted training methods using a comprehensive set of metrics, including clean accuracy, PR and AR performance, training efficiency, and generalization error (GE).
+We also provide theoretical analysis of the GE across different training methods, grounded in Uniform Algorithmic Stability.
+Our results reveal two distinct trade-off frontiers: AT methods improve both AR and PR performance at the cost of clean accuracy and GE, whereas PR-targeted methods prioritize high clean accuracy and PR with lower GE while trading off AR performance.
+Based on these observations, $\mathtt{PRBench}$ inspires future research: subsequent work may benefit from developing versatile, AT-based approaches that achieve balanced performance by jointly enhancing AR and PR while maintaining clean accuracy and low GE.
+These findings underscore the necessity of $\mathtt{PRBench}$ as the first standardized benchmark for PR, complementing the widely studied area of AR.
+A leaderboard comprising 229 trained models across 7 datasets and 10 model architectures is publicly available at \url{https://wellzline.github.io/PRBenchLeaderboard/}.